Skip to content

 App Profile

-The App Profile is a mechanism provided by KernelSU for customizing the configuration of various applications.
+The App Profile is a mechanism provided by KernelSU for customizing the configuration of various apps.

-For applications granted root permissions (i.e., able to use su), the App Profile can also be referred to as the Root Profile.
+For apps granted root permissions (i.e., able to use su), the App Profile can also be referred to as the Root Profile.
 It allows customization of the uid, gid, groups, capabilities, and SELinux rules of the su command, thereby restricting the privileges of the root user.
-For example, it can grant network permissions only to firewall applications while denying file access permissions, or it can grant shell permissions instead of full root access for freeze applications: keeping the power confined with the principle of least privilege.
+For example, it can grant network permissions only to firewall apps while denying file access permissions, or it can grant shell permissions instead of full root access for freeze apps: keeping the power confined with the principle of least privilege.

-For ordinary applications without root permissions, the App Profile can control the behavior of the kernel and module system towards these applications.
+For ordinary apps without root permissions, the App Profile can control the behavior of the kernel and module system towards these apps.
 For instance, it can determine whether modifications resulting from modules should be addressed.
 The kernel and module system can make decisions based on this configuration, such as performing operations akin to "hiding".

 Root Profile